pymander/pymander.github.io/_posts/2015-01-14-hypothes-is-web-annotation-tool.md

 	<li>Privacy Control</li>
 </ul>
 It also provides an <a title="Hypothes.is annotation stream" href="https://hypothes.is/stream" target="_blank">annotation stream</a> that allows you to view public annotations as they're being made all over the web.

-I've installed the <a href="https://wordpress.org/plugins/hypothesis/" target="_blank">Hypothes.is WordPress plugin</a> so you can experiment with Hypothes.is on this website.
-Please try it out!